-- Provide an overview of any key challenges facing the faculty in relation to its structure, organisation, management and governance. - Please provide any further information you feel is relevant to this chapter.
+- Describe and evaluate the unit's business/financial operational planning, monitoring and review process. - Describe and evaluate the processes/mechanisms by which unit resources are distributed and used to optimise the unit's operations and performance (e.g., human resources/staffing plans, unit space allocation etc.). - Describe and evaluate how risks, challenges and opportunities are identified and managed at unit level. - Provide a brief overall evaluation of the extent to which you consider the unit's organisation, management, staff and facilities are being used to ensure the unit functions optimally. - Provide an overview of any key challenges facing the unit in relation to its structure, organisation, management and governance. - Please provide any further information you feel is relevant to this chapter.
 You may present this information under headings/sub-headings of your choice.
 Please present the additional material in an analytical rather than a descriptive manner.

-3.3 Chapter 3: Teaching and related activities
+3.3 Chapter 3: Engaged learning, research and related activities